openreview/openreview-py/docs/source/matching_data.rst

-Retrieve OpenReview data to run OpenReview Matcher locally using CLI
+OpenReview Matcher
 =========================================================================

+OpenReview Matcher is a tool for computing optimal paper-reviewer matches for peer review, subject to constraints and affinity scores.
+This tool comes with a simple web server designed for integration with the OpenReview server application.
+The tool also allows you to execute these matches locally on your setup.
+For more details about the tool itself refer to https://github.com/openreview/openreview-matcher.

-To be able to run matching locally, you would require the package openreview-matcher (https://github.com/openreview/openreview-matcher) installed on your local development environment.
+To be able to run matching locally, you would require the package openreview-matcher installed on your local development environment.
+Next, if the data needed to run the matcher locally is available in OpenReview, you can use the OpenReview-py API to download this data.

 Understanding CLI inputs for OpenReview matcher
 --------------------------------------------------